 The organization’s mission or project goals must address a common good issue / community need, and contribute to advancing the mission and goals of the Ethics & the Common Good Project’s mission and values, and the proposed internship or project must be an integral part of the students’ academic work.
 While priority is given to Division II and III students with financial need, Division I students are also welcome to apply.

 General Eligibility Requirements

 - You must be a current student at the time of the internship and returning to Hampshire as a student in the fall semester.
 If you plan to be on leave for the fall, it must be a field study leave and not a leave of absence.

-- Priority will be given to students receiving financial aid.
+- Priority will be given to students with financial need.

-- You must complete an internship or project that involves substantive, supervised work, which can be completed in a 6-10 week period.
+- You must complete an internship or project that involves a meaningful commitment to supervised work, and which can be completed remotely in a 6-10 week period.

-- Internship placement must be at a mission-driven organization located in the United States or abroad
+- Internship placement must be with a mission-driven organization located in the United States or abroad

 - Recipients must agree to these mandatory requirements: